unconed/ThreeBox.js/README.md

 All arguments are optional.
 The following `options` are available for ThreeBox in addition to the normal tQuery world options:

-* cameraControls: true
+* cameraControls: true,
   Whether to allow mouse control of the camera.
-* cursor: true
+* cursor: true,
   Whether to show the mouse cursor.
 When set to false, the cursor auto-hides after a short delay.
 * elementResize:  true,
   Whether to track resizing of the containing element.
-* controlClass:   ThreeBox.OrbitControls
+* controlClass:   ThreeBox.OrbitControls,
   Override the class to use for mouse controls.
 * fullscreen:     true,
   Enable fullscreen mode with 'f'
+* scale:          1,
+  Render at scaled resolution, e.g. scale 2 is half the width/height.
+Fractional values allowed.
 * screenshot:     true,
   Enable screenshot taking with 'p'
 * stats:          true,